8 CRR-NY 155.17NY-CRR

 (2) The superintendent of schools in the Cities of Buffalo, Rochester, Syracuse and Yonkers, during a local or State emergency, shall act as the chief communication liaison for all educational agencies located within the city district.

 Each superintendent shall notify the commissioner as soon as possible whenever the emergency plan or building-level school safety plan is activated and results in the closing of a school building in the district, and shall provide such information as the commissioner may require.
 School districts within a supervisory district shall provide such notification through the district superintendent, who shall be responsible for notifying the commissioner.
 Such information need not be provided for routine snow emergency days.
+Provided, however, that for the 2020-2021 school year, districts shall provide such notification for snow emergency days, including those days converted to remote instruction under the 2020-2021 snow day pilot in accordance with the provisions of this subdivision.

 Each public school superintendent and each chief school administrator of an educational agency other than a public school shall take action to provide written information, by October 1st of each school year, to all students and staff about emergency procedures.